Hexworks/hexworks-site/_news/2019-02-08-weekly-update.md

 There is also a new feature which was mentioned by some folks on Discord: **debugging help**.
 Zircon now comes with a logger which is set up for the project (both for Swing and LibGDX).
 What's more useful is that we've started adding proper and insightful `debug` statements throughout the codebase which you can enable by editing the logger config in `logback.xml`.
-It looks like this:
+The most important part is that you can enable only those parts which you are interested in so you won't get an undecypherable mess.
+The config looks like this:

+> This file goes to `/src/main/resources`

 ```xml
 <configuration>